Laos-China railway to launch as debt to Beijing mounts | Business

 People who were displaced from their homes to make way for the railway complain they were paid too little.

-Environmentalists say construction damaged natural habitats and threatens endangered species in Laos, which already is a center for wildlife trafficking.
+Environmentalists say construction damaged natural habitats and threaten endangered species in Laos, which already is a center for wildlife trafficking.

 In 2019, Beijing forgave debts owed by Ethiopia and Cameroon.
-The same year, Malaysia cancelled a $20 billion rail line due to be built by Chinese contractors after failing to renegotiate the price.
+The same year, Malaysia canceled a $20 billion rail line due to be built by Chinese contractors after failing to renegotiate the price.

-Laos also is turning to its giant neighbour to help develop other industries, including delivering power from hydroelectric dams to neighbouring countries, one of the country's biggest exports.
+Laos also is turning to its giant neighbor to help develop other industries, including delivering power from hydroelectric dams to neighboring countries, one of the country's biggest exports.

 Under an agreement signed in March, the national power distribution grid and export system will be run by a joint venture between the Laos utility and state-owned China Southern Power Grid Ltd.